 In part two of our two-part series on WVUPros and NFL free agency, we look at two WVUPros currently in the midst of their free agency period.
-Seattle Seahawks player Bruce Irvin and Cincinnati Bengal Adam “Pacman” Jones are both currently unsure of where they will play in the 2016 season.
+Seattle Seahawks player Bruce Irvin and Cincinnati Bengal Adam “Pacman” Jones, along with other Top NFL Free Agents, are currently unsure of where they will play in the next season.

 If you missed part one of our series, you can find it here.